 So what happens when things start to become a bit peachy?
 The royalties come rolling in, your singer starts dating a celebrity boy/girlfriend and you pay off your mortgage?
 Do you still continue to write about the dark feelings and circumstances that initially gave you fame and fortune?
 Continue Reading ›

-Having played venues such as Glastonbury, Rock Am Ring and Wembley Arena, the prospect of seeing WHITE LIES at one of three consecutive shows at the intimate 300 capacity Hoxton Bar & Kitchen sparked a frenzy for tickets which became available after an initial lottery system.
+Having played Glastonbury, Rock Am Ring and Wembley Arena, the prospect of seeing WHITE LIES at one of three consecutive shows at the intimate 300 capacity Hoxton Bar & Kitchen sparked a frenzy for tickets which became available after an initial lottery system.

 So why Hoxton Bar & Kitchen?
-The reason being that this tiny venue was where the 3 piece debuted as WHITE LIES back in February 2008 (the occasion celebrates that 5 year anniversary) and also serves as a launch/test bed for new material from their upcoming third album 'Big TV'.
+The reason being that this tiny venue was where the 3 piece debuted as WHITE LIES back in February 2008 and also serves as a launch for new material from their upcoming 'Big TV'.
 Continue Reading ›

 Alan Wilder has been a very busy man lately.
 Following a 52 city world tour to celebrate 25 years of the Recoil project and an auction of memorabilia from his career including his time with Depeche Mode, he got straight into production for his Recoil concert film 'A Strange Hour In Budapest' which is to be released exclusively on Blu-ray.